-Winding-up petitions are usually made in the business and property courts of the High Court of Justice (the Insolvency and Companies List in London or a district registry if outside London).
+Winding-up petitions are usually made in the Business and Property Courts of England and Wales (the Insolvency and Companies List in London or a district registry if outside London).
 To compel liquidation, the creditor (who will be the 'petitioner') must be able to prove to a court that the company is unable to pay its debts as they fall due.
-Methods include:
+Methods include

-- if a creditor (by assignment or otherwise) to whom the company owes a sum of £750 or more has served a statutory demand that has not been paid within three weeks; - if a judgment, decree or order of any court in favour of a creditor of the company is returned unsatisfied in whole or in part; - if it is proved to the satisfaction of the court that the company is unable to pay its debts as they fall due; or - if it is proved to the satisfaction of the court that the value of the company's assets is less than the amount of its liabilities, taking into account its contingent and prospective liabilities.
+- if a creditor (by assignment or otherwise) to whom the company owes a sum of £750 or more has served a statutory demand that has not been paid within 21 days; - if a judgment, decree or order of any court in favour of a creditor of the company is returned unsatisfied in whole or in part; - if it is proved to the satisfaction of the court that the company is unable to pay its debts as they fall due; or - if it is proved to the satisfaction of the court that the value of the company's assets is less than the amount of its liabilities, taking into account its contingent and prospective liabilities.